The subconvexity problem for Rankin-Selberg and triple product L-functions: Local preparations

 \item Denote $\varpi^{i,j}=(\varpi^i,\varpi^j)$ as an element in $E$.
 For fixed $k=v(x)$, we have

 \end{enumerate} \end{cor} \begin{proof} Note that by Lemma \ref{Lem:Wiprincipal}, we have for $c_0<i\leq 2c_0$,

 We can then change the Haar measures in the numerator and the denominator simultaneously.
 Part (1) is indeed as claimed.
 Part (2) can be proven similarly, with extra care about valuations.
-Note that for fixed $k=v(x)$, the domain for $u$ need to satisfy $v(u)\geq -c_0-k$ for level reason.
+Note that for fixed $k=v(x)$, the domain for $u$ need to satisfy $v(u)\geq -c_0-k$ to have nonzero integrals.
 Denote $v(u)=-c_0-j$ for $0\leq j\leq k$.
 Then we have